-Moreover, following the voting results of last year's shareholder proposal regarding the adoption of net zero targets, management has had productive engagement sessions with its stakeholders, including with the representative of the shareholder who made such proposal, and continues to publicly report on the Corporation's progress with respect to its climate roadmap.
+For instance, following the filing of a shareholder proposal in 2023 regarding the adoption of net zero targets, management has had productive engagement sessions with its stakeholders, including with the representative of the shareholder who made such proposal, and continues to publicly report on the Corporation's progress with respect to its climate roadmap.
 As disclosed in its latest ESG report, the Corporation also made a new commitment to disclose partial scope 3 greenhouse gas (GHG) emissions in its Fiscal 2025 ESG report.

 The Board encourages shareholder participation at the Meeting as it provides a valuable platform to discuss the Corporation's business, its corporate governance and other important matters.
-Between annual meetings, shareholders may initiate communications with and provide feedback to the Board through the office of the Corporate Secretary at corporatesecretary@dollarama.com.
+Between annual meetings, shareholders may initiate communications with and provide feedback, in respect of the Meeting or other subjects, to the Board through the office of the Corporate Secretary at corporatesecretary@dollarama.com.
 Requests made to this address are reviewed by the Corporate Secretary who determines whether the communication received should be addressed to the Board or should instead be addressed to management.